• Skip to main content

 4. Don’t overmix.
 Too much air will cause them to go flat.

-5. Gently fold in nuts (if using) at the very end to avoid overmixing.
+5. Gently fold in nuts or raisins (if using) at the very end to avoid overmixing.

 Nutrition